CCBDA-UPC/Assignments-2025/Lab05.md

 postgress-db   | 2025-03-14 14:27:55.815 UTC [1] LOG:  database system is ready to accept connections
 ```

 Finally, Django needs that the database contains some tables.
-That task needs to be done only at the beginning,
+Such task needs to be done only when the web application
+is first using the database,
 or every time that the Django code changes its data models.
 See that the command below **exec**utes in the
 container named "code" the command line `python manage.py migrate`.